 In February 2013, the Financial Accounting Standard Board, or FASB, issued Accounting Standards Update, or ASU, No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 ASU 2013-02 requires an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
 In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
-For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP to 2013.
+For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
+ASU 2013-02 is effective for fiscal years, and interim periods within those years, beginning on or after December 15, 2012.
+We adopted the new guidance in the first quarter of 2013.
 The adoption did not have a material impact on our consolidated financial statements and related disclosure.